websanco/liferay-learn/docs/dxp-cloud/latest/en/migrating-to-dxp-cloud.md

 ## Why Should I Migrate to DXP Cloud?

 Migrating to DXP Cloud allows you to take advantage of its [high availability and scalability](./getting-started/introduction-to-dxp-cloud.md#high-availability-scalability-and-performance) with quick-to-deploy features like [clustering](./using-the-liferay-dxp-service/setting-up-clustering-in-dxp-cloud.md), [load balancing](infrastructure-and-operations/networking/load-balancer.md), and [auto-scaling](./manage-and-optimize/auto-scaling.md) out-of-the-box.
 Built-in [integration with Git and Jenkins](./getting-started/introduction-to-dxp-cloud.md#accelerated-development-with-built-in-ci-cd) also streamlines your development process.
-This makes your production instance easier to deploy and develop with, more flexible for your needs, and more reliable for your Users.
+This makes your production instance easier to deploy and develop with, more flexible for your needs, and more reliable for your users.

 ## What Do I Need to Prepare in Advance?